 What is Perseverating in Childhood?

-The tendency to perseverate is the opposite of being flexible.
-It is the inability to shift between topics and activities smoothly.
+Perseverating is something all kids do to an extent.
 Every parent has thought at least once, “stop nagging!” as their child asked for one more cookie or five more minutes of video games.

 If perseverating is a concern, you will notice your child has difficulty stopping.
 For example, your child may ask 17 times for a lollipop, despite you saying that dinner is first.